Sho (wrestler): Chaos (2017–2021)

-Bullet Club (2021–present)
+Bullet Club and House of Torture (2021–present)

-On September 4, 2021 he defeated his former tag team partner Yoh by referee stoppage at night 1 of Wrestle Grand Slam in MetLife Dome.
+On September 4, 2021, he defeated his former tag team partner Yoh by referee stoppage on Night 1 of Wrestle Grand Slam in MetLife Dome.
 After the match, Sho joined Bullet Club, by accepting the shirt given to him by Evil.
-Alongside Evil, Yujiro Takahashi and Dick Togo, he is a part of the sub-group House of Torture, where Takahashi, Evil, and Sho are the Never Openweight Six Man Tag Team Champions in their first reign.
+Alongside Evil, Yujiro Takahashi and Dick Togo, Sho joined the sub-group House of Torture.
+At Power Struggle, Sho, Takahashi and Evil defeated Sho's former Chaos stablemates Hirooki Goto, Yoshi-Hashi and Tomohiro Ishii, to win the NEVER Openweight 6-Man Tag Team Championship.
+The following week, Sho entered the Best of the Super Juniors tournament.
+Sho's tournament campaign ended with a total of 12 points, with a loss to Yoh on the final night, preventing him from reaching the finals.
+On January 5 at Night 2 of Wrestle Kingdom 16, House of Torture defeated Chaos in a rematch for the Openweight 6-Man Tag Team Championship.
+The following night, Sho defeated Pro Wrestling Noah's Atsushi Kotoge.